thinkaliker/ucr-cs100/tutorials/regex/README.md

 This is a general overview on regular expressions, commonly shortened to "regex".

-This tutorial will cover the basics of regex, but more specifically, POSIX regex.
+This tutorial will cover the basics of regex, but more specifically, **POSIX regex**.

 But first we'll start with the basics.